SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 In addition to configuring the above properties for connection factories, care should be taken to configure connection properties for performing JNDI lookups to the Solace message broker.
 These settings can be configured in the WebLogic application server globally by setting them at the Solace resource adapter level or within individual J2C entities.

-To configure JNDI connection properties for JNDI lookups, set the corresponding Solace JMS property values (as a semi-colon separated list of name=value pairs) through the ‘ExtendedProps’ custom property of the Solace resource adapter or J2C administered objects.
+To configure JNDI connection properties for JNDI lookups, set the corresponding Solace JMS property values (as a semicolon-separated list of name=value pairs) through the ‘ExtendedProps’ custom property of the Solace resource adapter or J2C administered objects.

 * Solace_JMS_JNDI_ConnectRetries = 1
 * Solace_JMS_JNDI_ConnectRetriesPerHost = 5